-Impact for students
+Impact for Students

 At the University we are proud of our continuing record in giving people opportunities in higher education, especially where they might be the first in their family to have this chance.
-In 2021/22, 2,193 of those who began first degrees with us were from families where neither parent had experience of higher education, representing 56% of those for whom data were available.
+In 2022/23, 3116 of those who began first degrees with us were from families where neither parent had experience of higher education, representing 54% of those for whom data were available.

 This extension of opportunity applies internationally too, with many of our international students coming from countries classed as low or low-middle income by the World Bank.
 In many cases these students are support by fee-reduction scholarships.
 The significance of this effort is reflected in the extent of the market share held by the University in many of the largest of these country-markets: